-Whilst it is too early to confirm the exact arrangements required to manage traffic during the works, we will be maintaining access to businesses and residents and will be working hard to minimise disruption to the travelling public.
+We will be maintaining access to businesses and residents and will be working hard to minimise disruption to the travelling public.
 To minimise disruption during the construction period, lane closures will be kept to off peak to help improve traffic flow at the busiest times.
 We will provide any information relating to upcoming road closures and traffic management on this webpage.

 How will you avoid creating excessive noise and air pollution during construction?

 As part of the tender process, for construction of the scheme we will set out requirements for methods of working.
 This will set out the approach to minimise and mitigate the impacts of noise/pollution etc. during the construction period.

 How does this scheme accommodate the anticipated new development in the area?